-The star of the show here is the new 108MP primary camera that is paired with a 13MP ultra-wide camera, a 2MP macro camera, as well as a 2MP depth sensor.
-Elsewhere, you will find a large 4,780mAh battery that not only supports 30W wired charging but also 30W wireless charging, in addition to 10W reverse charging.
-Compared to the Mi 10 Pro, you do miss out on an optical zoom stack, but the cost savings make up for it.
+The star of the show here is the new 108MP primary camera paired with a 13MP ultra-wide camera, a 2MP macro camera, and a 2MP depth sensor.
+Elsewhere, you will find a large 4,780mAh battery that supports not only 30W wired charging but also 30W wireless charging, in addition to 10W reverse charging.
+Compared to the Mi 10 Pro, you miss out on an optical zoom stack, but the cost savings make up for it.

-Despite being a significant step up over the Mi 9, the Mi 10 5G remains an excellent, affordable alternative to 2020 flagships.
-Indeed, like the OnePlus 8, the Mi 10 Pro is a significant step up as far as specs go, but the phone manages to strike a balance between price, performance that is rather unmatched in today’s smartphone climate.
-Availability will vary depending on region, but the phone can be had for as little as $599 at Gearbest.
+Indeed, like the OnePlus 8, the Mi 10 Pro is a significant step up as far as specs go, but the phone manages to strike a balance between price and performance that is rather unmatched in today’s smartphone climate.
+If you’d prefer the latest hardware, you can also check out the newer Xiaomi Mi 11, complete with a Snapdragon 888 SoC.

 4. Red Magic 5G

 Looking for performance on a budget?
 Look no further than the Red Magic 5G.
-Between the 144Hz display, active cooling, and gaming triggers, the phone is a mobile gamer’s fever dream.
+The phone is a mobile gamer’s fever dream between the 144Hz display, active cooling, and gaming triggers.
 It’s the perfect OnePlus 8 alternative for the enthusiast crowd.